jsjohnst/hook.io/README.md

 hook.io is a open-source web hook platform built entirely in JavaScript and node.js. it is both a free open-source project and a free software as a service provided at [http://hook.io](http://hook.io)

-hook.io's dual model is unique in that it allows developers and businesses the choice of using hook.io as a third party web-service or downloading and installing their own copy of hook.io and do whatever they want without limitation.
+hook.io's dual model is unique in that it allows developers and businesses the choice of using hook.io as a third party web-service or downloading and installing their own copy of hook.io and doing whatever they want with it, without limitation.

 hook.io is heavily linked with the [node.js](http://nodejs.org) project and [NYC.js](http://groups.google.com/group/nycjs), we share a few developers.

+everything in hook.io is standardized, modular, evented and enumerable. we love standards and leverage the [CommonJS](http://commonjs.org/) module system for extending and customizing hook.io

 ##what is a webhook platform?